-- Pseudonymised genetic data from RNA sequencing of human iPSCs and human PD patient tissue. - Pseudonymised clinical data from patient's records will be provided to the PD-MitoQUANT consortium members from the PUK brain bank to study mitochondrial dysfunction in Parkinson's patient tissue samples in accordance with GDPR regulations.
+- Pseudonymised genetic data from human PD patient tissue and from RNA sequencing of human iPSCs. - Pseudonymised clinical data from patient records will be provided to the PD-MitoQUANT consortium members from the PUK brain bank to study mitochondrial dysfunction in Parkinson's patient tissue samples in accordance with GDPR regulations.

-Over the course of the Project, subsequent versions of the Data Management and Sharing Plan (DMSP) will include more information on the specific datasets generated and any alterations which occur as a result of the UK leaving the European Union.
+At the close of the Project, a final version of the Data Management and Sharing Plan (DMSP, D3.8) will include more information on the specific datasets generated and any alterations which occurred as a result of the UK leaving the European Union.